MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ FIRE   │
     =#

-This motivates our clever use of `It` as a syntax short hand, implemented via Julia's attribute lookup.
+This motivates our clever use of `It` as a syntax short hand.

     run(ChicagoData, It.department.name)
     #=>